-When a new shopper visits your website, you can ask for their email address to help you build a relationship.
+When a new shopper visits your website, you can ask for their email address to help you build a relationship and personalize the experience for their return visits.
 The offer should be valuable to the customer – clearly explain what benefits your emails will provide, and maybe offer a coupon on their first purchase.

 Time the popover to give shoppers enough time to see what your site has to offer.